enclave-networks/docs/docs/setup/next-steps.md

 ## Find your Enclave IP address

 Each system (or device) running Enclave is automatically assigned an IP address from the default range 100.64.0.0/10.
-[Learn more](/networking/ip-addresses).

 In order to send data to other systems in your Enclave you will need to know the IP address of your peers, and they will need to know yours.